Unity-Technologies/FPSSample/README.md

 > **will not work**.
 You must clone the project with a version of git that has LFS.
 > You can download Git LFS here: https://git-lfs.github.com/.

-The project size is about 18GB.
-If your cloned repository is much smaller, you most likely did not have LFS when you cloned.
+The project size is about 18GB (size of Assets folder).
+Your cloned repository will be almost double of that due to git state.
+If it is much smaller, you most likely did not have LFS when you cloned.

 ## Getting the right version of Unity